-Arts for Learning Connecticut is excited to be relaunching Higher Order Thinking (HOT) Schools, a program designed and developed by the CT Office of the Arts, a division of the Department of Economic and Community Development.
+Arts for Learning Connecticut is excited to have re-launched Higher Order Thinking (HOT) Schools, a program designed and developed by the CT Office of the Arts, a division of the Department of Economic and Community Development.

-HOT Schools is a whole-school, deep impact, teaching and learning program designed to enrich school culture, expand teacher practice, and improve student engagement through a variety of arts learning strategies.
-Grounded in Social and Emotional Learning, Culturally Responsive Teaching, and Multiple Intelligence Theory, this program utilizes a skilled roster of teaching artists to provide professional development, arts-integrated residences, workshops, and performances in K–12 schools across the state.
+HOT Schools is a whole-school, deep impact, teaching and learning program that enriches school culture, improves student engagement, and expands teacher practice.
+Grounded in Social and Emotional Learning, Culturally Responsive Teaching, and Multiple Intelligence Theory, HOT Schools utilizes a skilled roster of Teaching Artists to provide Professional Development, Arts Integrated Residencies, Arts Workshops, and Schoolwide Performances in K–12 schools across the state of Connecticut.

 As we navigate a path through this paradigm shift in education, arts infused teaching and learning remains critical to our resilience.
 Higher Order Thinking Schools cultivates creative and collaborative thinking to help steer our way.